MicrosoftDocs/azure-stack-docs/azure-stack/operator/enable-multitenancy.md

 ms.lastreviewed: 02/19/2021
 zone_pivot_groups: management-tool-portal-powershell

-# Intent: As an Azure Stack operator, I want to configure multi-tenancy so multiple directory tenants can access my Azure Stack.
+# Intent: As an Azure Stack operator, I want to configure multi-tenancy so multiple directory tenants can access my Azure Stack Hub directory.
 # Keyword: configure multi-tenancy azure stack
 ---

 # Configure multi-tenancy in Azure Stack Hub

 You can configure Azure Stack Hub to support sign-ins from users that reside in other Azure Active Directory (Azure AD) directories, allowing them to use services in Azure Stack Hub.
-These directories have a "guest" relationship with your Azure Stack Hub, and are considered guest Azure AD tenants.
+These directories have a "guest" relationship with your Azure Stack Hub directory, and are considered guest Azure AD tenants.

 For example, consider this scenario:

-- You're the service administrator of contoso.onmicrosoft.com, the home Azure AD tenant that provides identity and access management services to your Azure Stack Hub.
+- You're the service administrator of contoso.onmicrosoft.com, the home Azure AD tenant that provides identity and access management services to Azure Stack Hub.
 - Mary is the directory administrator of adatum.onmicrosoft.com, the guest Azure AD tenant where guest users are located.
 - Mary's company (Adatum) uses IaaS and PaaS services from your company.
 Adatum wants to allow users from the guest directory (adatum.onmicrosoft.com) to sign in and use Azure Stack Hub resources secured by contoso.onmicrosoft.com.